Where to find the best afternoon tea with kids in London (2024)

 The Common Room – Wizarding Afternoon Tea

-Cutter & Squidge have waved their magic wands and come up with a new afternoon tea experience in the heart of Soho called The Common Room.
+Cutter & Squidge have waved their magic wand and come up with a new afternoon tea experience in the heart of Soho called The Common Room.

-After the success of the Potion Room Wizard-Themed Afternoon Tea, the sisters have transformed their tea room into a magical Common Room where witches and wizards of all ages can enjoy a fun afternoon tea.
+After the success of the Potion Room Wizard-Themed Afternoon Tea, the popular tea room has been transformed into a magical Common Room where witches and wizards of all ages can enjoy a fun afternoon tea.

 Afternoon Tea at Claridges Hotel.
 Photo Credit: Claridges Hotel